|life span|| |

 The Siberian husky's two-layered insulated coat provides great cold protection-straight and thick on the outside, short and downy soft underneath.
 Coats feature various tones of red, gray, black, as well as snow white, patterned in variations of red-and-white, black-and-white, and gray-and-white.
 Vibrant hues encircle their muscular shoulders and rise to the tips of high triangular ears.
 Color then forms a forehead cap to create an illusion of raised eyebrows, especially when they look askew at you to determine if it's time to go for a run.

-Built for speed and endurance, a Siberian husky dog is compact, standing about 23 inches high at the withers and weighing between 35 and 60 pounds.
+Built for speed and endurance, a Siberian husky dog is compact, standing about 23 inches high at the withers and weighing between 35-60 pounds.
 He's sleek and evenly proportioned from his nose tip to the end of his long, bushy tail, with hindquarters slightly angled to help propel him forward.

 Your Siberian husky will tempt you with his playful demeanor and eager attitude.
 He's ready to try anything that involves movement and satisfies his curious mind.
 Pull a wagon full of kids?
 Sure!
 Go for a jog?
 Absolutely!
 Snowshoe all Saturday morning?
 Lead the way!